 Page Reviewed / Updated - Jan.
 2016

 This Medicaid Waiver provides home and community based services to seniors who require nursing facility care but elect to live in their own homes or in other community living arrangements and receive care in those locations.
-It is also referred to as the PA Council of Aging Waiver, the PDA Waiver or the Home and Community-Based Waiver for Individuals Aged 60 and Over.
+It is also referred to as the PA Council of Aging Waiver, the PDA Waiver, the Office of Long Term Living (OLTL) Waiver or the Home and Community-Based Waiver for Individuals Aged 60 and Over.

 The program's objective is not just to reduce nursing home admissions, but to help seniors function independently in their homes.
 As such services beyond personal care are covered.
 Support is available to family members caring for loved ones such as adult day care and respite care.
 The program also pays for home medical equipment and minor home modifications to improve home access (wheelchair ramps, stair glides) and home safety (walk-in bathtubs, safety bars).

 Under the PDA Waiver, certain goods, supports and services can be participant directed or self-directed.
 This means the individual chooses from whom they purchase goods or care services.
 Participants in this waiver can elect to have even greater control of their care providers by requesting their services through a program called the Services My Way Program.

 In addition to living in PA, residents must be at least 60 years old and require the level of care typically provided in a nursing home.
 They also must qualify financially for Medicaid in Pennsylvania, which is sometimes called "Medical Assistance" or abbreviated MA.
 Financial eligibility is determined at the county level but the following information is sufficiently accurate for planning purposes.